Message Delivery Reliability

 - a way for the receiver to detect and discard duplicates

 The third becomes necessary by virtue of the acknowledgements not being guaranteed to arrive either.
-An ACK-RETRY protocol with business-level acknowledgements is supported by Channels of the Akka Persistence module.
-Duplicates can be detected by tracking the sequence numbers of messages received via channels.
+An ACK-RETRY protocol with business-level acknowledgements is supported by At-Least-Once Delivery of the Akka Persistence module.
+Duplicates can be detected by tracking the identifiers of messages sent via At-Least-Once Delivery.
 Another way of implementing the third part would be to make processing the messages idempotent on the level of the business logic.

 Event sourcing (and sharding) is what makes large websites scale to billions of users, and the idea is quite simple: when a component (think actor) processes a command it will generate a list of events representing the effect of the command.
 These events are stored in addition to being applied to the component’s state.
 The nice thing about this scheme is that events only ever are appended to the storage, nothing is ever mutated; this enables perfect replication and scaling of consumers of this event stream (i.e. other components may consume the event stream as a means to replicate the component’s state on a different continent or to react to changes).
 If the component’s state is lost—due to a machine failure or by being pushed out of a cache—it can easily be reconstructed by replaying the event stream (usually employing snapshots to speed up the process).
 Event sourcing is supported by Akka Persistence.